 And people can’t just send money, they can also have a Wise account and receive local account numbers.
 That allows them to get paid like a local.
 In many countries, people can now get a Wise debit card alongside their Wise account and use it to spend like a local, no matter where they are.

-In the last ten years, we added, managed and maintained 62 different licences across 11 countries.
+In the last eleven years, we added, managed and maintained 67 different licences across 44 countries.
 We're adding new ones all the time.
 We're still learning, but we're becoming more and more efficient every time.

-We have four products: Wise Transfer, Wise Account, Wise Business and Wise Platform.
+We have three products: Wise account, Wise Business and Wise Platform.
 Underneath is the core engine: it includes local integrations into payment systems, treasury, and also our KYC and financial crime engine.
 It’s a world-class infrastructure that's built across microservices and is on a scalable cloud platform.

 Our global real-time central treasury management system is a very important part of our technology infrastructure.
 It gives us a centralised view of all the money flowing across the system. ± 50% of our traded volume now is predicted by machine learning.